Configure limit alarms

 -

-The PV value must fall below 85 (limit minus deadband value) to reset the HiHi alarm to an inactive state.
+After PV falls below 85 (limit minus deadband value), the HiHi alarm resets (RTN).

 -